© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wat's Dyke: 365m long section, extending from 45m north east of Gate House on Shrewsbury Road is a scheduled monument protected by Historic England under reference 1020618.
 View the official record →

-Wat's Dyke is a linear earthwork and scheduled ancient monument in Shropshire, England, forming part of an extensive defensive frontier work constructed during the Early Medieval period.
+Wat's Dyke is an Anglo-Saxon linear earthwork of probable eighth-century date, forming part of a larger defensive system in the borderlands between England and Wales.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020618.

 Wat's Dyke: 365m long section, extending from 45m north east of Gate House on Shrewsbury Road is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020618.